If you run a SaaS business, you probably know by now that search engine traffic (aka organic traffic) is a big deal.

 To do this, there are free tools and paid tools that you can use.

 For the sake of this post, I’ll use SEMrush.

 Let’s say, you want to target “productivity tips” as the keyword to write on.

 All you need to do is hop on to SEMrush’s Keyword Magic Tool and enter your target keyword and hit search:

 Once you do, it’ll give you a comprehensive insight and report about that target keyword

 As you can see, the root keyword “productivity tips” has a search volume of 1000.

 What this means is that, there are approximately 1000 persons searching for this keyword on Google.

-Other related keywords such as “adhd productivity tips” “transcription productivity tips” and “productivity tips for working from home” has a search volume of 70, 70, and 110 respectively.
+Other related keywords such as “ADHD productivity tips” “transcription productivity tips” and “productivity tips for working from home” have a search volume of 70, 70, and 110 respectively.